Janet Julian: Acting career

+Teaching

 Lansbury left acting in 1995 to raise her three children with husband Michael Lansbury, and she later became a parent educator.
-She has served on the Board of Directors of Resources for Infant Educators (RIE) since 1995 and teaches RIE Parent/Infant Guidance Classes.
+She has served on the Board of Directors of Resources for Infant Educarers (RIE) since 1995 and teaches RIE Parent/Infant Guidance Classes.
 In 2009, she began a parent education blog.
 She later published two books, Elevating Child Care: A Guide to Respectful Parenting and No Bad Kids: Toddler Discipline Without Shame.
 In 2015, Lansbury launched Janet Lansbury Unruffled, a podcast series about respectful parenting.

+Personal life

+Julian has been married to Michael Lansbury, the nephew of actress Angela Lansbury, since 1990.
+They have three children together.